jasasr/jasasr/README.md

 - 👋 Hi, I’m @jasasr
-- 👀 I’m interested in System Analytics
+- 👀 I’m interested in System Analysis
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Information System Professional & interested in Data Science
 - 💞️ I’m looking to collaborate on Python Reaserch
 - 📫 How to reach me jasasr